femboyfin/dbdideas/survivor_perks.md

 ## [Balanced Landing](<https://deadbydaylight.wiki.gg/wiki/Balanced_Landing>) *🗑️ (for Exhaustion)*

 - Separate stagger reduction from Exhausted
-  - Increases the consistency of a map-specific, low-use exhaustion perk across a variety maps, potentially opening up the doors to unqiue plays in and out of chase that are otherwise unachievable
+  - Increases the consistency of a map-specific, low-use exhaustion perk across a variety maps, potentially opening up the doors to unqiue plays in and out of chase that are otherwise unachievable.

 ## [Bardic Inspiration](<https://deadbydaylight.wiki.gg/wiki/Bardic_Inspiration>) 📉 🗑️ 🔬

 - Removed range limitation *(was 16 meters)*
-  - Allows the perk to have a global rather than localized effect, making it somewhat an opposing counterpart to Prove Thyself
+  - Allows the perk to have a global rather than localized effect, making it somewhat an opposing counterpart to Prove Thyself.
 - Reduced cooldown to **52/44/36 seconds** *(was 110/100/90)*
   - Allows for the strategic gambling of getting a higher roll, without making getting a low roll instantly cause you to re-roll on repeat.
 - Now increases skillcheck trigger chance by **0/1/2/3%** based on roll